CodingTrain/website-archive/_learning/bots/discord/index.md

   - /discord-bot
 ---

-🤖 In this lesson we'll learn how to create a Discord bot using the Node module discord.js! 🤖
+🤖 In this series we'll learn how to create a Discord bot using the Node module discord.js! 🤖